sagnikgh1899/FraudDetection/README.md

 We have used the following 4 different datasets for the various analysis and model development: [Inpatient Data](https://www.kaggle.com/code/rohitrox/medical-provider-fraud-detection/data?select=Train_Inpatientdata-1542865627584.csv), [Outpatient Data](https://www.kaggle.com/code/rohitrox/medical-provider-fraud-detection/data?select=Train_Outpatientdata-1542865627584.csv), [Beneficiary Data](https://www.kaggle.com/code/rohitrox/medical-provider-fraud-detection/data?select=Train_Beneficiarydata-1542865627584.csv), and [Fraud Data](https://www.kaggle.com/code/rohitrox/medical-provider-fraud-detection/data?select=Train-1542865627584.csv).

 #### ORGANIZATION OF THE PROJECT:
-The project has the following structure: (Describe how the directories of the repo are organized)
+The project has the following structure: (Describe how the directories of the repo are organized - see the AXWX example)

 #### INSTALLATION:
 Describe installation -- see the AXWX example